zkKekz/BaZaar/README.md

 Take a look at the above [marketplace offer struccture](https://docs.zano.org/reference/marketplace-offer-structure-and-description), the Bazaar pretty much follows the strcture laid out by Zano.

-**NOTE: The Bazaar utilizes the "url" parameter for the vendor IPFS image CID**
+**NOTE: The Bazaar utilizes the "url" parameter for the vendor IPFS image CID and the "do" parameter as your receive address**

 # Remember, you're early!